 Equine vet's complete guide to worming your horse

-Why worm your horse?
+Why worm a horse?

-So when it comes to worms, prevention is better than cure.
+So, when it comes to worms, prevention is better than cure.
 Gil recommends that all horse owners follow a strict worm management routine to help protect their horses from the damage caused by worms.

 Managing worms in horses using faecal worm egg counts